bautr0nis/Spotify/README.md

 - Activate the DBT environment.
 - Run the DBT models located in the spotify_dbt folder to transform the data.

+#### Attention
+- Transformation can be found in spotify_dbt/models/transformation
+- Views can be found in spotify_dbt/models/views

 #### Step 3: Data Upload to S3
 Once the data is transformed, you can upload the CSV files to S3.
 Run the following command:
 ```bash